acuasi/ardupilot/README.md

  4. In the `ardupilot` directory, run `vagrant up` from the command line.
 This will create a new Ubuntu Linux VM.

- 5. Run `vagrant ssh -c "ardupilot/Tools/scripts/install-prereqs-ubuntu.sh -y"`.
- This will install all the prerequisites for doing ardupilot development.

 You can now run `vagrant ssh` to log in to the development environment.
 The `~/ardupilot` directory in the VM is actually the